 Service level commitments vary across platforms:

-- TrueFoundry: Standard and Enterprise SLAs with priority support tiers
+- TrueFoundry: Standard and Enterprise SLAs with support tiers

-- Lasso.Security: Support through commercial agreements with Lasso.Security
+- Lasso.Security: Support and SLA terms should be validated directly with Lasso.Security

 Real-World Applications: MCP Connectors and Use Cases

 MCP gateways deliver value through the connections they enable between AI assistants and enterprise systems.
-MintMCP's pre-built connectors accelerate time to value across common use cases.
+MintMCP's hosted MCP connectors accelerate time to value across common use cases.

 Data and Analytics Integration